Improving Designer Workflow with Design System

 Overview

-I worked on the foundation of AMD Software first design system and the redesign of its next-generation software experience.
+I worked on the foundation of AMD Software first design system.

 Context

 When I first joined, the team didn’t have a proper design system in place.
 Everyone had their own way of organizing files, assets were scattered, and the products often felt like they were stitched together without a common thread.
-Around the same time, the team was making the big shift from Adobe XD to Figma, and I saw that moment as an opportunity, not just to ease the transition, but to help build something lasting.
+At the same time, the team was transitioning its design assets from Adobe XD to Figma, which created the perfect moment to rethink how everything was organized.

 Context 1.1 - problem overview